Governor-General

 • act as Commander-in-Chief of the Australian Defence Force.

 The Governor-General also has reserve powers not included in the Constitution.
 They come from the authority of the King, who the Governor-General represents.
 The only guide to these powers is convention – tradition.
 The use of reserve powers by governors-general is rare and have only been used a handful of times.
-This means the exact nature and scope of these powers is open to debate.
+This means the scope of these powers is open to debate.

 The Governor-General’s reserve powers are generally agreed to include the power to: